ayush51/tutorial/tutorial.md

 ###### Welcome to Surfly!

-Surfly enables you to integrate co-browsing technology fully into your own website.
+Surfly enables you to integrate our co-browsing technology fully into your own website.
 The appearance of the co-browsing session can be fully customised, to allow for a seamless addition to your website.
 Surfly is easy to set up, as only requires a small addition to your websites' source code.
 Small changes within this code snippet allow you to specify the options you desire.

 ###### What is a Surfly session?